 Why Incorporate in Delaware?

 You should incorporate in Delaware because Delaware is the most business-friendly state for non-US residents.
-In fact, Delaware is the most popular state for LLCs in the US.
+Delaware is the most popular state for LLCs in the US.

 The top 5 reasons to incorporate in Delaware: